paritytech/substrate-website/content/en/square-one/initiatives/hackathons.md

 ---
 title: Hackathons
 org: Various Organizers
 description: Our hackathons will continue being a cornerstone of Substrate innovation and community engagement.
-We encourage you to find the next session and sign up here.
 link: /ecosystem/opportunities/hackathons/
 requirements:
   - Education